cluePrints/opower.github.io/_posts/2010-05-05-cinco-de-failure.markdown

 This last weekend, I took a trip to AC Moore Arts & Crafts and bought some clay.
 I fashioned a mold into that clay of a mustache that would dominate all other mustaches.

-Into that mold, I poured elmer's glue, hair shavings, 14 gauge electrical copper wiring, more hair, more glue, more hair.
+Into that mold, I poured Elmer's glue, hair shavings, 14 gauge electrical copper wiring, more hair, more glue, and more hair.

 [![cinco_assembly](http://farm5.static.flickr.com/4035/4581864452_ba14d1b7ab.jpg)](http://www.flickr.com/photos/tom_vaughan/4581864452/)